SEI-R-2-22/u1_lesson_terminal/README.md

 | `df -h`   | displays free disk space                                                        |

+You will NOT be expected to have all of these commands memorized by the end of the day.
+As we continue on in the class, and you begin to use these each day, you will feel more and more comfortable with these different commands.

 *Note: If you are using Zsh, you can leave out the `cd` entirely; the directly name itself will move you into it.

 ## Examples